 If we don’t want the house, we’ll say so and move on.

-Tip #3: The buyer is eager to buy the house sight unseen.
+Tip #3: The “We Buy Houses” scam buyer is too eager to buy the house sight unseen.

 Usually this is the start of a foreign wire fraud scam.
 This Time Magazine article does a good job of explaining what those scams look like.